luxms/pgnats/README.md

 Provides one-way integration from PostgreSQL to NATS, supporting:
 - Message publishing to core NATS subjects from SQL
+- Subscriptions to NATS subjects that invoke PostgreSQL functions on incoming messages
 - JetStream persistent message streams
 - Key-Value storage operations from SQL
 - Object Store operations (uploading, downloading, deleting files) from SQL